betterscientificsoftware/bssw.io/CuratedContent/GitTutorialAndReferenceCollection.md

 * [**​Git Cheatsheet**](https://www.git-tower.com/blog/git-cheat-sheet/) (from Tower)
 * [**Git Cheatsheet**](http://ndpsoftware.com/git-cheatsheet.html#loc=index;) (interactive page from NDP Software)

-(The latter Git Cheatsheet from NDP Software<sup>[gcsi]</sup> graphically shows how git commands move data between the various Git "places" and is a good complement to the *Visual Git Reference*.)
+(The latter Git Cheatsheet from NDP Software graphically shows how git commands move data between the various Git "places" and is a good complement to the *Visual Git Reference*.)

 Here are some useful pages with various information about Git: